Serial killer's daughter reveals how she turned him in to police

 Before Edwards’ eventual arrest, the state of Wisconsin had reopened the “sweetheart murder” cold case, Detective Chad Garcia told People.
 State investigators reportedly provided evidence to the public in 2009 with the hopes that someone would have some information in the case.

 Balascio told the outlet that she’d seen the news report and recognized some of the details.
 “So I started reading and then … it was at that time that I realized I had seen the Concord House before,” Balascio said.
-“And I was shaking, I was shaking because immediately I knew who it was that committed the murderers.”
+“And I was shaking, I was shaking because immediately I knew who it was that had committed the murderers.”

 The Concord House was a dance hall in Jefferson County, Wis., where the couple had attended a wedding reception before vanishing.